Ding Richang

-Ding Richang (丁日昌 (Ting Jih-Ch'ang); 1823–1882) was a Chinese government official, who is remembered for his "indomitable" if not "prodigious" reform efforts, skill in foreign diplomacy (or "foreign-matters expert"), and supervision of the judicial administration, engaging in anti-tax abuse directed at the Yamen.
+Ding Richang (丁日昌 (Ting Jih-Ch'ang); 1823–1882) was a Chinese official remembered for his "indomitable" if not "prodigious" reform efforts, skill in foreign diplomacy (or "foreign-matters expert"), and supervision of the judicial administration, engaging in anti-tax abuse directed at the Yamen.
 Magistrate of Jiangxi, during the Taiping rebellion he lost and regained rank to become Shanghai intendant, returning to the devastated Jiangxi as Finance Commissioner in 1867 and Province Governor from 1868 to 1870.
-Ding's lengthy 1868 memorial admits to the hopelessness of effective governance without qualified administrators and structural reform, and in spite of his constant vigilance, corruption by the yamen continued throughout his term, remaining a central issue.
+Ding's lengthy 1868 memorial admits to the hopelessness of effective governance without qualified administrators and structural reform.
+In spite of constant vigilance, corruption by the yamen continued throughout his term, remaining a central issue.

 Li Hongzhang relied on Ding for advice on Western military technology.
 Both defended slow shipbuilding modernization efforts from criticism, with China taking greater interest in ordnance.
 As Shanghai intendant Ding founded the Kiangnan Arsenal, to which was attached a language school and translation department.
 It's 200 works had a powerful influence in the modernization of China.
 Ding also founded the Lung-mên shu-yuan Academy in Shanghai, which would be reorganized as a normal school in 1904.

-In his late years Ding presided over Taiwan during one of the "most dynamic periods" of its history, and the program he laid there is relatable to that of the Self-Strengthening Movement.
+In his late years Ding presided over Taiwan during one of the "most dynamic periods" of its history.
+The program he laid there is relatable to that of the Self-Strengthening Movement.
 Despite his reformist propositions and support of Western learning, Ding was strongly committed to Confucianism and opposed the spread of Western religion.
-However, despite his concern for the former, unlike contemporary censors he was open to the flourishing Buddhist religion.
+However, unlike his contemporary censors he was open to the flourishing Buddhist religion.

-Education
+Early life

 Ding was born in Fengshun County.
-Ding's father was a pharmacist, philanthropic but not rich rich.
-But Ding was able to attend school in his childhood at a local temple.
+Ding's father was a pharmacist.
+Philanthropic but not rich, Ding was able to attend school in his childhood at a local temple.
 Known for his talents in writing, Fengshun's magistrate accepted Ding as protégé, and an unidentified sponsor paid the expense of the provincial Canton examination.
-Becoming a licentiate, he obtained the rank of student at the Imperial academy at 20, possibly paid for by the same.
-Ding earned a stipend for distinction in the annual prefectural examination.
+Becoming a licentiate, Ding obtained the rank of student at the Imperial academy at 20, possibly paid for by the same.
+Ding earned a stipend for distinction in the annual prefecture examination.
 Known for his analysis of politics and affairs, Ding was published in the Feng-Shun gazetteer, and Li Chang-yu, the hui'ch'ao-chia Taotai, invited Ding to his staff as secretary.
 But Ding was never able to master the more abstruse provincial examination.

-Teacher and secretary

-After failing the 1845 examination Ding built a small-two room school, teaching for three years.
+After failing the 1845 examination Ding built a small two-room school, teaching for three years.
 He then became a secretary to local officials for two years, purchasing the rank of an expectant director of schools, but was again unsuccessful in the 1850 examination.
-In 1854 he was rewarded with the rank of an expectant magistrate for help in subduing local Cantonese bandits, and in 1856 was appointed subdirector of schools of Qiongzhou (Hainan Island).
-He was appointed magistrate of Jiangxi three years later at the age of thirty-five.
+In 1854 he was awarded with the rank of an expectant magistrate for help in subduing local Cantonese bandits, and in 1856 was appointed subdirector of schools of Qiongzhou (Hainan Island).
+He was appointed magistrate of Jiangxi three years later, at the age of thirty-five.